Vault | PRA Pathfinder

 Check out and check in a shared account

-To check out an account, you click Check Out to view and use a shared credential.
+Click Check Out to view and use a shared credential.
 When selected, the Account Password prompt appears, displaying the credential for 60 seconds to allow you to copy the password.
 Once the prompt is closed, the Check In option becomes available.
-When finished using the account, click Check In
+When finished using the account, click Check In to check the password back into the system.

 Ellipsis menu for shared accounts